Health in the Blue Mountains

 - Aged care services - inadequate number residential care beds and costs

-- Access to information - low knowledge of services and where to go to get information
+- Access to information - limited knowledge of services and where to go to get health care information

 - Carer respite and support - limited resources

-- Impact of bushfire on access to health care - in adequate disaster planning
+- Impact of bushfire on access to health care - inadequate disaster planning for healthcare arrangements

 - Access to health services - long distances to travel and long waiting lists